Wozniacki beats Pavlyuchenkova to retain Pan Pacific title | FOX Sports

 The Russian fought harder in a second set that went with serve until the 12th and final game.

-Yet Pavlyuchenkova failed to earn a break point in the match and appeared outclassed.
-This was her first Premier-level final since Moscow in 2015.
+Yet she failed to earn a break point in the match and appeared outclassed in her first Premier-level final since Moscow in 2015.
+Semifinal opponent Angelique Kerber was the only seed she faced this week before third-seeded Wozniacki.

-She needed three sets to win all four of her matches en route to the final.
-Her semifinal opponent, Angelique Kerber, was the only seeded rival she faced before third-seeded Wozniacki.
+”It’s disappointing to lose no matter which round it is, even more disappointing in the final,” said Pavlyuchenkova, who needed three sets to win all four of her matches en route to the final.

+”I felt a little flat due to the previous matches.
+I didn’t have so much energy left.”

 FOX Sports Go